How To Create To-Do Lists In WordPress

 Show Deadline

-Enabling this option lets you specify deadlines for your to-do tasks …
+If this option is enabled, you will be able to specify deadlines for your to-do items …

 Show Progress